hbirchtree/native-library-bundle/README.md

 |**NaCL**      | 2.0.4, static | -            | -             | -             | -             |              |
 |**RaspPi**    | Inc., shared  | Inc., shared | Inc., shared  | -             |               |              |
 |**Windows**   |               |              |               |               |               |              |

-*(Assume Android to include armeabi-v7a, arm64-v8a, x86, x86_64 and mips architectures)*

-*(Assume Windows to mean only 64-bit, because 32-bit is dead)*

-*(Assume iOS to include 32-bit and 64-bit architectures)*

-*(Assume OSX to include only 64-bit)*

-# How is this structured?
-For most systems:

- - $SYSTEM_NAME (eg. SteamOS)
-   - include
-     - (header directory)
-     - header.h
-   - amd64
-     - libLibrary.a
-     - libLibrary.so
-   - i686
-     - libLibrary.a
-     - libLibrary.so
-   - util
-     - SomeNecessarySmallProgram2

-*(Variations are found with Windows (32 and 64) and OSX/iOS)*

-*(Data meant for /usr/share is ignored)*